 Under the regulations, the “regular rate” as a matter of law is not what the employer says it is, but a number found each week by taking (almost) all of an employee’s pay for the week and dividing it by the hours worked in that week.
 When you are dealing with bonuses, different rates for different types of work, piece rate, or any other payments other than a constant hourly rate of pay, the regular rate can change every week.

 If you have a potential unpaid overtime claim, make sure that you have a lawyer who understands how to calculate your regular rate under the Fair Labor Standards Act.
 If you only claim unpaid overtime damages based on your base hourly rate of pay, you could be leaving money on the table that you are owed.
-To learn more about computing regular rate or talk to a Gold Star Law attorney about your unpaid overtime, contact us today.
+To learn more about computing regular rate or talk to a Gold Star Law employment law attorney about your unpaid overtime, contact us today.